 One night, when I was living in Washington, D.C., I walked up to the McPherson Square metro station and stopped for a moment to stare.
 There on the sidewalk, hanging around the entrance, were two ducks.
 I think they were together.
-I mean, I’m not a duck expert, but they looked quite different from each other, so I figured it was one guy duck and one girl duck.
+I mean, I’m not a duck expert, but they looked quite different from each other, so I figured it was a guy duck and a girl duck.
 And I say hanging around because they really were at ease.
-More than at ease; the vibe coming off them was pretty tough, like they were letting everyone know “this is our corner, you got that?”
+More than that, even.
+The vibe coming off them was pretty tough, like they were saying “this is our corner, you got that?”
 Maybe this seems normal to you — urban duck couples “owning” the turf around public transit — but I’d never seen a duck in the city, other than in a pond, in a park, where they always seemed quite skittish.
 These ducks had some swagger in their waddle.
 I followed the pigeons’ lead and kept my distance.